10 Best Free Things to Do in San Diego

 Big Discounts to Popular Attractions

-While San Diego is chalked with free events and activities everyone can enjoy, some very popular attractions unfortunately don’t have free options but that doesn’t mean you can’t get in!
+While San Diego is chalked with free events and activities and attractions everyone can enjoy, some very popular attractions unfortunately don’t have free options but that doesn’t mean you can’t get in!
 What they do offer for those in the know is heavily discounted admission prices and gear rental prices on the standard rates perfect for the budget-friendly vacationer!

 Pick up a Go City San Diego pass in advance and save up to 55% on standard admission prices at top attractions like the world-famous San Diego Zoo, LEGOLAND California and the Birch Aquarium at Scripps.
 Combine a bike rental in Mission Bay with an afternoon at SeaWorld San Diego and if you purchase using our link you can get an additional stacked discount by using our discount code (GVSD5OFF) to save even more!